jessicawyz/tp/docs/DeveloperGuide.md

 * 2a.
 The requested student does not exist or the list is empty.

     * 2a1.
-AddressBook displays a message indicating no such student exists or the list is empty.
+TuteeTally displays a message indicating no such student exists or the list is empty.

   Use case ends.

 * 2b.
 User inputs an incorrect command format for viewing details.

     * 2b1.
-AddressBook shows an error message and the correct command format.
+TuteeTally shows an error message and the correct command format.

 Use case ends.